regrettably PPT is not fully wheelchair accessible*

 Despite these setbacks, we are determined to offer accessible programming without sacrificing long-term stability of the organization.
 We continue to work to ensure that we can be as accessible as possible to individuals with all sorts of disabilities.

-• Ensuring that our offsite programming is done in accessible spaces
+strive to ensure that our offsite programming is done in accessible spaces

 We have a pocket amplifier onsite and available for clients.
-The amplifier can also be booked for programs hosted offsite
+The amplifier can also be booked for programs hosted offsite.

-We have weighted blankets available for clients in the clinic
+We have weighted blankets available for clients in the clinic.

-• Installing braille signage throughout our building
+Braille signage throughout our building.

-There is more to do and we know this is only the beginning.
-If you have feedback please email us at email@example.com
+We know this is only the beginning.
+If you have feedback please email us at email@example.com.